tuan0101/MyBlog/OOP/Abstract class vs. Interface.md

 Syntax:

 Class Cat extends Animal{}  // Abstract Animal
 Class Cat implements Animal{} // interface Animal

 Abstract classes should be used primarily for objects that are closely related, bc it "extend" what already have, whereas interfaces are best suited for providing a common functionality to unrelated classes. interface is just like a list of required action that programmers need to implement.

+Related topic:
+What is "final method"?
+the key word "final" to indicate that the method cannot be overridden by subclasses.